yashoza1203/Image-IR-system/README.md

 Unzip the dataset folder and store it in the static folder

-install the necessary python libraries from the requirements.txt file by running the below command:
+Install the necessary python libraries from the requirements.txt file by running the below command:

 `pip install -r requirements.txt`